chyegembaj/domselectors/README.md

-#This projects is about Document Object Model exercise.
+#This project is about Document Object Model exercise.